MirumSG/mirumsg.github.io/_posts/2014-09-29-best-practices-building-webpages.markdown

 <a name="responsive-web-design-considerations" class="anchor" aria-hidden="true"></a>
 #Responsive Web Design Considerations

-* Advise against using '...' script-based ellipsis.
-It takes time to load, causes too much recalculations when the window size changes, and Flash of Unstyled Text (FOUT).
-If needed, use a gradient fade overlay to emulate "more content below" instead.
+* Advise against using script based ellipsis.
+Use a gradient fade overlay to emulate more content below instead.
 * Advise against revealing Call to Action (CTA) on hover.
 Touch devices don't have hover state and hence the CTA won't be obvious.